hao-ua/aws_inventory/README.md

 # aws_inventory
-Tool to get data from AWS and output it in different formats
+This tool was written to collect data from AWS and store it in single place.
+With thiis files you can track changes in your infrastructure on AWS.

+To run this tool you should execute next command "python aws_inventory.py".

 ## Configuration
 All configuration stored in aws_inventory.ini.
 Configuration file should contain at least one AWS account.